 It doesn’t matter what type of business you are creating the truth is you need a website.
+Be it a website for tech gadgets or for Halloween contact lenses, a website is a requisite for your business growth.
 Ranging from a blocked drain plumber to a medical professional, everyone needs to be online, now that we are in the modern times where websites are more important than business cards.

 Certain businesses like coffee vans may be able to get away with not having a website or be advertising within social media platforms.
 As they travel around and people are happy to buy a coffee without checking reviews first.
 Did you know the earlier you start thinking about how you are going to create it the better?

 Your creative brief will explain how you are planning to discuss your company or the product.
 It will define your tone of voice, your values, your intentions etc. The creative brief will explain how your website will be in communication with your customers.
 Some may have drafted their creative brief if you are going through the logo development which you can simply use that for your website.
 If you don’t have a creative brief now is the time to start.

 This is an outline of your site.
 It’s basically just a piece of paper that shows where things are going on the page.
 At this stage, there is no thought about graphics or colours.

 If you are hiring a designer, they can help you create and grow a wireframe that goes under the design process.
 When building a website for unconventional services and products then you can use a service such as Shopify or Squarespace which will allow you to produce a wireframe yourself.
 Doing a wireframe draft is nothing to worry about.
 This is not a designing process, so don’t waste time being neat and tidy your only aim to get out in the open what is going onto the paper.